nathanmarz/storm/docs/documentation/Pacemaker.md

 #### Kerberos
 To configure Kerberos authentication, set `pacemaker.auth.method: KERBEROS` in the cluster config on the nodes hosting Nimbus and Pacemaker.
-The nodes must also have `java.security.auth.login.config` set to point to a jaas config.
+The nodes must also have `java.security.auth.login.config` set to point to a JAAS config.

-The jaas config on Nimbus must look something like this:
+The JAAS config on Nimbus must look something like this:
 ```
 PacemakerClient {
     com.sun.security.auth.module.Krb5LoginModule required